mapcode-foundation/mapcode-java/src/site/markdown/index.md

 Example:

-    final List**Mapcode** results = MapcodeCodec.encode(lat, lon, Territory.NLD);
+    List**Mapcode** results = MapcodeCodec.encode(lat, lon, Territory.NLD);
-    // Returns an empty list of results if the location is not within the territory.
+    // Returns an empty list of results if the location is not within territory NLD.

 This resticts encoding to a specific territory and produces a potentially empty list of results.
 Again, if encoding succeeded, the first mapcode is the shortest one and the last mapcode in the list is the